crawmacncheese/fashion-recommender/README.md

 their needs.

 ## Project Overview
-As a team of two, we have decided to build this project with a MERN stack approach, using MongoDB as our database, ExpressJS and NodeJS for our server-side language and ReactJS for the front-end of our application.
+As a team of two, we have decided to build this project using MongoDB as our database, Flask for our server-side language and ReactJS for the front-end of our application.

 As people who have struggled to figure out what to wear for events, class, dates, and the list goes on, we wanted to build an application that assists users with